 Prince Harry announces partnership between The Royal Foundation and the Ministry of Defence

-Today Prince Harry and Defence Secretary Sir Michael Fallon will launch a new partnership to improve the mental health of current and former Armed Forces personnel.
+Prince Harry and Defence Secretary Sir Michael Fallon launched a new partnership to improve the mental health of current and former Armed Forces personnel.

 Heads Together works with charity partner Contact, a collaboration of military mental health charities and organisations.
 Through this work we have seen a need for servicemen and women to feel more able to talk about their mental health.